automationmojo/python-webservice-template/.github/README.md

-# Python Package Template
+# Python Web Service Template

-This is a template repository that can be used to start off a python package project.
+This is a template repository that can be used to start off a python web service project.

 # Features of this Template